OwenHW1399/JavaCanvas/README.md

 Here is a video of the presentation of this game (without image recogition algorithm) [Screen Demo of JavaCanvas](https://youtu.be/V9NpbfxRACI) <br>

-Here is a screen shot of the program:
+Here are two screen shots of the program:
 ![](Demo_Pics/demo_pic_JavaCanvas.png)
 ![](Demo_Pics/demo_pic_JavaCanvas2.png)